 To help illustrate how you might use this with your cluster, we can review examples for configuring spread constraints on our Instance and pgBackRest repo host Pods.
-For this example, assume we have a three node Kubernetes cluster where the first node is labeled with my-node-label=two and the final node is labeled my-node-label=three.
+For this example, assume we have a three node Kubernetes cluster where the first node is labeled with my-node-label=one, the second node is labeled with my-node-label=two and the final node is labeled my-node-label=three.
 The label key my-node-label will function as our topologyKey.
 Note all three nodes in our examples will be schedulable, so a Pod could live on any of the three Nodes.